gene-kira/windows-mac/README.md

 Breakthrough   Mirror engine MirrorDefense and MirrorHook tech  12-5-2025 11:04 am

 Today we have made our first fully automated Borg Research 3  12-8-2025 11:36 am it will make new code for you all day long when it beeps the code is done just click to see the code  :]

+i just made the updated Borg Research 6  it looks at all live data on the web you will need a big disk drive to hold all of the data it can make any size code so be ready start with a mininal of 10 terabytes  this is for all the companies and people who have given me free software this is my pay back to them